wetryingtodorock/getblock-docs/en/rpc-service/dash/json-rpc/dash_verifychainlock.md

 ---
-title: dash:verifychainlock \[POST\] {disallowed}
+title: verifychainlock  {disallowed} - Dash
-description: Tests if a quorum signature is valid for a ChainLock.
+description: Example code for the verifychainlock  {disallowed} json-rpc method. Сomplete guide on how to use verifychainlock  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters